 - Harden off plants gradually

 Provide some shade from the sun if possible, or if your plants are in pots, move them to a shady location for a few hours until the heat passes.
-Also, ensure the plants have plenty of water, as they will use significantly more in hot and dry weather.
+Also, ensure the plants have plenty of water, as they will drink significantly more in hot and dry weather.

 Thankfully, this type of tomato leaf roll is not a major concern.
 As long as the entire plants are not showing rolled leaves, they will survive.
 After all, the plant is simply having a natural response to its environment.